About Home Loan Interest Rates

 Home loan interest rate frequently asked questions

 The interest rate you receive is set by the lender based on internal policies and market conditions.
-To calculate the total interest you will need to pay on your home loan, you can use an interest calculator.
+To calculate the total housing loan interest you will need to pay on your home loan, you can use a home loan interest calculator.
 This helps you compute your EMIs and the total cost of your loan.

 Some of the reasons why you should choose Bajaj Finserv Home Loan include: